sebastian-dv/CSE-151A-Project/Final_Submission_Draft.md

 3. We applied the pairplot for the entire dataset twice, before and after we split the data using one-hot encoding.

-### multi-class logistic regression - First model:
+### Multi-Class Logistic Regression - First Model:
   In order to make it easy to observe some patterns, we decided to apply multi-class logistic regression first.

-  The first model is not the most precise, as there is a relatively clear sign of overfitting due to the cross-validation score being lower at the start than the training score, and only a relative evening out towards the end of the graph.
+  The first model was not the most precise, as there was a relatively clear sign of underfitting due to the cross-validation score being lower at the start than the training score, and only a relative evening out towards the end of the graph.

   We can possibly improve this model by selecting different features for training use to further finetune the results and not have overfitting or underfitting for the model.

   In our first model, we set ```'dzgroup'``` as our target and used the rest of the columns as our features.
 To ensure that our feature data was normalized, we implemented minmax normalization.
 We then split the data into training and testing sets, with a 70:30 ratio and a random state of 0.
-We built eight different logistic regression models for single-class regression to predict each target and reported the results using ```accuracy```, ```classification_report```, and ```confusion_matrix```.
+We built eight different logistic regression models for single-class regression to predict each target and reported the results using ```accuracy_score```, ```classification_report```, and ```confusion_matrix```.
 We also generated learning curves for each logistic regression model, calculating mean training and testing scores across different cross-validation folds for each training and testing size.
-  In addition, we built a logistic regression model that predicts multiclass('dzgroup') and reported the results using ```accuracy```, ```classification_report```, and ```confusion_matrix```.
+  In addition, we built a logistic regression model that predicts multiclass(```'dzgroup'```) and reported the results using ```accuracy_score```, ```classification_report```, and ```confusion_matrix```.
 We also generated learning curves for the logistic regression model, calculating mean training and testing scores across different cross-validation folds for each training and testing size.
-Finally, We plot learning curves for the logistic regression model.
+Finally, We plotted learning curves for the logistic regression model.

-  Overall, our analysis was thorough and rigorous, ensuring that our results were accurate and reliable.
+  Overall, our analysis was thorough and rigorous, ensuring that our results were accurate and reliable about the state of the model.

 #### First Model Visualization
 ![Screenshot 2024-03-10 at 7 16 17 PM](https://github.com/sebastian-dv/CSE-151A-Project/assets/23327980/90e3f1ea-bb2b-4f66-ad46-c7322d1a7d89)